Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Allosteric Enzyme.md

 > [!abstract] Regulator
 > `Coll.` allosteric activators & inhibitors

-> [!abstract] Allosteric activator / inhibitor
+> [!abstract]+ Allosteric activator / inhibitor
 > Molecule that weakly binds to an allosteric enzyme and stabilizes its *active* / *inactive* form
 > **Never competitive** because it doesn't bind to the active site

 > [!abstract] Allosteric site
-> Location where a regulator binds
+> Location on an enzyme where a regulator binds